 Leadership

-What does health innovation leadership look like?The ability to succeed and fail forward with hypotheses and experimentation, to bring people along the journey to success, and to champion positive change within an environment that is volatile, uncertain, complex, and ambiguous (VUCA).Below are 4 examples.
+What does health innovation leadership look like?The ability to succeed and fail forward with hypotheses and experimentation, to bring people along the journey to success, and to champion positive change within an environment that is volatile, uncertain, complex, and ambiguous (VUCA).Below are four of my successful and popular examples of health innovation leadership.
+Of course it takes a cracker jack team to make this all happen.
+I am grateful for my talented colleagues and partners.

 1. Code Hack